Dragonfly Helicopter [JPL]

 The proposed scientific payload is:

-The mission is baselined for a Atlas-5(411) class launch vehicle.
+The mission is baselined for a Atlas-5(411) class launch vehicle, which is effectively no longer available at the date of launch.
 Launch is planned for 2026 with a Venus-Eart-Earth gravity assist trajectory and arrival at Titan 2034.
 The mission at Titan is planned to last 2.7 years.
 NASA has requested In September 2020 the Dragonfly team pursue their alternative launch readiness date in 2027.
 In 2021 the baseline launch vehicle was changed to a fully expendable Falcon-Heavy (Block 5).

 |Johns Hopkins University Applied Physics Laboratory (APL)